 Q: Are you accepting graduate students next year?

-A: Yes, we normally accept one graduate student every year.
+A: The Niv Lab is currently quite full and we are not actively searching for students.
+We normally accept one graduate student every year.
 In general, we look for students who have a background and interests in psychology, neuroscience and computational modeling.
 This is a tall order, I know, but luckily there are some of you out there!
 To be considered for a graduate student position in the lab you must apply through either the Psychology or Neuroscience graduate programs (see the links for more information).
 You cannot apply directly to the lab.
 The deadline for applications is around November each year.

 Q: What are the admissions criteria?

 A: Admissions decisions are based primarily on your research experience and interests, your reference letters, and past academic performance (though the latter is the more minor consideration — grad school is not about taking classes, but about doing research).
 Having an idea of the sort of research you are interested in is important so that I can assess whether your interests are aligned with what we do.
 For more information about how to write your application, please take a look at this page.
 Please be advised that regardless of how well you fit our lab and/or program, spots in both the Psychology and Neuroscience graduate programs are very limited, and so nothing can be guaranteed and you are encouraged to apply to more than one school.
 If the application fees for different schools are prohibitive, please know that you can request a waiver at most schools, and definitely at Princeton, by emailing a request to the graduate school.

 Q: Can you tell me what are my chances to be accepted to your lab/the Psychology graduate program/the Neuroscience graduate program, based on my CV and statement of interests?